flesler/parallel/README.md

--a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin -D, --dry-run           Print commands to run without running them --bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] --timeout <secs>        If the command runs longer than secs it gets killed with SIGTERM [default 0]
+-a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin -D, --dry-run           Print commands to run without running them --tag                   Prefix each line of output with the argument that generated it --bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] --timeout <secs>        If the command runs longer than secs it gets killed with SIGTERM [default 0]